XiaoBWang1/CPP/README.md

 # C/C++/C#
-Class language and its derivatives.
+Class(C) language and its derivatives.